Celarye/paperback-themes/README.md

 # Paperback-themes
-### A repository containing all current Paperback themes and templates so you can make your own theme yourself.
+### This is a repository containing all current Paperback themes and templates so you can make your own theme yourself.

+---

 Since the 0.7 release Paperback has the option to make and use a custom theme in the app.